dangminhduc/aws-solution-architecture-professional-note/README.md

 - Route53 Resolver
   - Inbound endpoints allow DNS queries to your VPC from on-premise network or another VPC
   - Outbound endpoints allow DNS queries from your VPC to on-premise network or another VPC
   - Resolver rules enable you to create one forwarding rule for each domain name and specify the name of the domain for which you want to forward DNS queries from your VPC to an on-premises DNS resolver and from your on-premises to your VPC.
 Rules are applied directly to your VPC and can be shared across multiple accounts.
+- To create AWS Site-to-Site VPN
+  - Create a customer gateway: Need a Border Gateway Protocol(BGP) Autonomous System Number(ASN) if the routing type is dynamic; a static internet-routable IP address for the customer gateway device
+  - Create a target gateway(on the AWS side of connection), can be a virtual private gateway or transit gateway
+  - Config routing: configure your route table to include the routes used by your VPN connection and point them to your virtual private gateway or transit gateway.
+  - Update your security group
+  - Create a VPN connection: Create the VPN connection using the customer gateway in combination with the virtual private gateway or transit gateway that you created earlier.
+  - Download the configuration file: After you create the VPN connection, you can download a sample configuration file to use for configuring the customer gateway device.
+  - Configure the customer gateway device: Use the sample configuration file to configure your customer gateway device.
+The customer gateway device is the physical or software appliance on your side of the VPN connection

-# IoT
+## IoT
 - AWS IoT Core helps you connect devices to AWS Services and other devices, secure data interactions, and process and act upon device data.
   - AWS IoT Core provides a fully managed palette of MQTT-based messaging features
 - AWS IoT SiteWise is a managed service that makes it easy to collect, organize, and analyze data from industrial equipment at scale.